Advanced Diploma in Planning and Environmental Law

 WHO IS THE COURSE FOR?

-The course is suitable for: planners; engineers; architects; construction managers; An Bord Pleanála inspectors; those working with NGOs; local authority professionals; consultants; barristers and solicitors in general practice who would like to diversify into the area of planning and environmental law; and anyone working in the planning and environmental area.
+This Advanced Diploma attracts planners, engineers, architects and construction managers, An Bord Pleanála inspectors, those working with NGOs, local authority professionals, consultants, barristers and solicitors in general practice who would like to diversify into the area of planning and environmental law, and anyone working in the planning and environmental area.